-Kansa Vatki Foot Massage has been practised in India for centuries, following the tried and tested Ayurvedic tradition.
+Kansa Vatki Foot Massage has been practised in India for centuries following the tried and tested Ayurvedic tradition.
 A small metal bowl, mainly copper, is at the heart of this treatment and it helps to re-balance the tridosha of Vata, Pitta and Kapha.
 The treatment involves working on the feet and lower limbs using effective massage techniques.
-A soothing session helps to draw out excess heat, leaving the entire body cool, refreshed and relaxed.
-Benefits: · Relaxes tired feet · Improves blood and lymphatic circulation · Enhances lower limb mobility · Restores level of Prana · Promotes sound sleep · Relieves eyestrain from prolonged computer use
+A soothing session helps to draw out excess heat, leaving the entire body cool, refreshed, and relaxed.
+Benefits include: · Relaxes tired feet · Improves blood and lymphatic circulation · Enhances lower limb mobility · Restores level of Prana · Promotes sound sleep · Relieves eye-strain from prolonged computer use

 Click The Therapist Above To See Their Profile And Contact Details

 Ear candles are made from unbleached natural cotton and beeswax and are fitted with a filtered end to make it comfortable and safe for ear insertion.
 They create a light suction action (chimney effect), an alternative to ear syringing.
 People find it to be a soothing and relaxing therapy that helps to relieve tension, stress, anxiety, clear the mind, soothes ears, and sinuses.

 Ear candling is a holistic treatment designed to help treat conditions associated with the ear, nose, and throat.
 It is a technique that involves placing a 'candle’ made of cotton, soaked in beeswax, honey, and herbs into the ear canal in order to stimulate the ear and facilitate the removal of excess wax and impurities.
 Ear candling can be used to promote deep relaxation and is thought to have therapeutic benefits which can help to relieve stress and revitalise the body.

 Regular ear candling treatments are thought to provide beneficial relief from the following conditions: